heston/ding-dong-ditch/README.md

 Sure, I could spend $200 on a fancy, Internet-of-things [connected doorbell](https://ring.com/).
 But, I don't really need that:

 1. We already have a doorbell built into our front gate.
-It matches the upstairs neighbors' doorbell, it's simple, and it looks fine.
+It matches the rest of the building, it's simple, and it looks fine.

 2. I have a Raspberry Pi collecting dust.
 Even if I didn't, one can be had for ~$30.